Special Operations Battalion (PMAC)

+Battalion of Special Police Operations (Batalhão de Operações Especiais - BOPE) is a special operations force of the Military Police of the State of Acre (PMAC), directly subordinated to the General Command.

 History

 Decree 155 of March 28, 1990, published in the D.O.E.
 5,260 / 90, provides for the creation and structuring of the 1st Military Police Battalion, “Battalion José Plácido de Castro”; this structure included the Special Operations companies - (Companhia de Operações Especiais - COE).
 Created since then, the COE, only in 1996, starts to function, being provisionally installed in the Headquarters of the General Command, as an Independent companies.